rehmanzafar/xai-iml-sota/README.md

 * [ggeffects](https://strengejacke.wordpress.com/2019/01/14/ggeffects-0-8-0-now-on-cran-marginal-effects-for-regression-models-rstats/); Daniel Lüdecke; Compute marginal effects from statistical models and returns the result as tidy data frames.
 These data frames are ready to use with the 'ggplot2'-package.
 Marginal effects can be calculated for many different models.
 Interaction terms, splines and polynomial terms are also supported.
 The main functions are ggpredict(), ggemmeans() and ggeffect().
 There is a generic plot()-method to plot the results using 'ggplot2'.

-## Demos
-[Explainable AI Demos](https://lrpserver.hhi.fraunhofer.de/); Machine learning models, in particular deep neural networks (DNNs), are characterized by very high predictive power, but in many cases, are not easily interpretable by a human.
-Interpreting a nonlinear classifier is important to gain trust into the prediction, and to identify potential data selection biases or artifacts.
-This demo shows how decisions made by systems based on artificial intelligence can be explained by LRP.

 ### 2018

 * [KDD 2018: Explainable Models for Healthcare AI](https://notepad.mmakowski.com/Tech/KDD%202018:%20Explainable%20Models%20for%20Healthcare%20AI); The Explainable Models for Healthcare AI tutorial was presented by a trio from KenSci Inc. that included a data scientist and a clinician.
 The premise of the session was that explainability is particularly important in healthcare applications of machine learning, due to the far-reaching consequences of decisions, high cost of mistakes, fairness and compliance requirements.
 The tutorial walked through a number of aspects of interpretability and discussed techniques that can be applied to explain model predictions.